Backlash (2018): Background

-The event was held at the Prudential Center in Newark, New Jersey.
+The 14th Backlash was held at the Prudential Center in Newark, New Jersey.

-Backlash is a recurring professional wrestling event that was established by WWE in 1999.
+Backlash is a professional wrestling event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016.
+The event was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania, but this theme was dropped with its revival in 2016.
-As first reported on November 22, 2017, and later confirmed on December 19, the 2018 event was the 14th Backlash and was scheduled to be held on May 6, 2018, at the Prudential Center in Newark, New Jersey.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+As first reported on November 22, 2017, and later confirmed on December 19, 14th Backlash was scheduled to be held on May 6, 2018, at the Prudential Center in Newark, New Jersey.
 Tickets went on sale on February 24 via Ticketmaster.

 After the reintroduction of the brand extension in mid-2016, the events in 2016 and 2017 featured wrestlers exclusively from the SmackDown brand.
-The 2018 event was originally to be Raw-exclusive, but in February, WWE announced that following WrestleMania 34, brand-exclusive PPVs would be discontinued, thus the 2018 Backlash featured wrestlers from both Raw and SmackDown.
+The 2018 event was originally planned to be Raw-exclusive, but in February, WWE announced that following WrestleMania 34 in April, brand-exclusive PPV and livestreaming events for the main roster would be discontinued, thus the 2018 Backlash featured wrestlers from both Raw and SmackDown.
+This in turn was the first Backlash since 2009 to feature multiple brands during a brand split.